Physics-50/Module-3/docs/weak3.md

 + 5 measurements of $$x$$ at each of 5 different $$L$$ values (25 data points total), all measured with 1000 line/mm gratings.
 + a single measurement of $$x$$ in both the horizontal and vertical direction, each measured at a single $$L$$ value, from the LCD panel.
 You do not need to estimate the uncertainty.
++ It is also important that you take note of the laser wavelength as specified by the manufacturer.
+It is written on the laser itself.
+You will want this for comparison and also to use for calculating the pixel spacing.